 We also have a clearer understanding of how the broader social determinants of health—poverty, housing instability, food insecurity, mental health issues, addictions, violence, abuse, stigma, and social and structural inequities—put people at risk and threaten the health of people living with HIV.

-Over the next 10 years, can we use the knowledge, treatments and prevention tools we have as well as emerging knowledge to reach the endgame?
+Over the next 10 years, we can use the knowledge, treatments and prevention tools we already have to implement innovations that will allow Ontario to reach the endgame.

 “Twenty years ago, the Ontario government brought together people living with HIV, community-based workers, health care providers and researchers.
 Together, we invented the Ontario HIV Treatment Network to improve the delivery of new treatments to people across Ontario.
 Today, our concept of treatment has expanded to include medical and mental health care, social support, prevention and quality of life for people living with HIV.
 Working proudly and passionately, Ontario has built services that provide health, support and justice to people living with and at risk of HIV.
 I am excited by the OHTN’s new strategic plan to bring our strengths together to create an integrated and supportive network of services that can make this the last decade of HIV in Ontario. ”Murray Jose-Boerbridge, Co-Chair, First OHTN Board 1998-2000